sathish-dream-ai/plant-molecules---plant-diseases---clustering-and-heat-map/README.md

 5. matplotlib
 6. seaborn
 -------------------------------------------------------------------------------------------------------------------------------------------------------------
-Molecular Disease Association Generation Script
+Molecule Disease Association Generation Script

 A Python script for analyzing associations between molecules, plants, and diseases using neural networks and data visualization techniques.